EuropePMC/techblog/drafts/2017-11-07-behavior-driven-development-in-bioinformatics.md

 ## What is BDD?

-<b>Behavior-Driven Development (BDD)</b> is a set of Software Engineering practices designed to help teams deliver more valuable and high-quality software features.
+**Behavior-Driven Development (BDD)** is a set of Software Engineering practices designed to help teams deliver more valuable and higher quality software features.

-It adopts general techniques and principles of <b>Test Driven Development [TDD]</b> with ideas from domain-driven design.
-BDD incrementally builds functionality guided by the expected behavior.
+It adopts general techniques and principles of [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) with ideas from [Domain-driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD).
+BDD incrementally builds functionality guided by expected behavior.

 A simple BDD scenario / requirement is as follows:
-{% highlight html %}
+{% highlight java %}
   @TC01_EPMC_SearchTest
   Scenario: Specific Search by Keyword
     Given I am researcher